 Click map to see larger version in a new window!

-When it opens Crossrail Line 1 (which is going to marketed to the public as the Elizabeth Line) will enable some of the existing mainline suburban and regional trains that travel into Paddington station (which is at the western edge of Central London) and almost all the trains on the Stratford - Ilford - Romford - Shenfield route which travel into Liverpool Street station (which is at the eastern edge of Central London) to be joined up via new deep-level tube train tunnels through the centre of London.
-In addition there will be a new branch to the south-east of London which will end at a new interchange station at Abbey Wood, which is on the southern side of the River Thames.
-This branch will also serves the Canary Wharf Financial District in the Docklands area and pass through an historic section of railway that has been closed for many years.
+When it opens Crossrail Line 1 (which is going to marketed to the public as the Elizabeth Line) will enable some of the existing mainline suburban and regional trains that travel through west London into Paddington station and almost all of the east London trains on the Stratford - Ilford - Romford - Shenfield route which travel into Liverpool Street station to be joined up via new deep-level tube train tunnels through the centre of London.
+In addition there will be a new branch to the south-east of London which will end at an interchange station at Abbey Wood, which is on the southern side of the River Thames.
+This branch will also serve the Excel exhibition centre and Canary Wharf Financial District in the east London Docklands area.

 The railway routes Paddington - Reading and Liverpool Street - Shenfield both already have at least four tracks, with one pair of tracks (per route) dedicated to fast (longer distance) trains and the other pair of tracks for slow (local) trains.
 Mostly Elizabeth Line trains will use the slow (local) tracks.